criachi/StretchBreak/README.md

 Necessary functionality to add:
 - Have a separate break timer, not just an alert that it is time for a break
-- Ability to customize break and work sprint durations
-- Ability to pause either timer
+- Ability to pause/stop either timer